-Disadvantages Comments / Discussion Requires development work to implement the bridging/proxying.
-The effort to develop and maintain such a proxy should not be underestimated.
-Currently, there is no out-of-the-box solution that implements this proxy solution easily.
-The services behind the proxy have to interoperate with the proxy itself, which technically also requires a minifederation with a minimum set of agreements and policies.
-Of course these services also need to be specifically configured to interoperate with the proxy.
+Disadvantages Comments / Discussion specifically configured to interoperate with the proxy.
 Hub is a single point of failure.
 As all assertions from eduGAIN to the services have to go through the proxy, the proxy becomes a single point of failure.
 The proxy itself must be part of a high availability solution that minimises downtime.
 The proxy hides all services behind it.
-Because they often have different attribute requirements, the proxy itself has to request the superset of all When users access a service behind the proxy, the Identity Provider at which they authenticate only knows the proxy but not the service behind it.
-Therefore, the
+Because they often have different attribute requirements, the proxy itself has to request the superset of all attributes required.
+When users access a service behind the proxy, the Identity Provider at which they authenticate only knows the proxy but not the service behind it.
+Therefore, the user does not get information on the actual service being accessed.
+Requesting more attributes than actually needed is problematic from a data protection point of view.